ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/setup/google-cloud-run.md

   <img className="screenshot-full" src="/img/cloud-run/tooljet-app-service.png" alt="tooljet-app-service" />
   </div>

-3. Ingress and Authentication can set as shown below.
-But also can be changed to your preferred security options.
+3. Ingress and Authentication can be set as shown below, to begin with.
+Feel free to change the security configurations as per you see fit.

   <div style={{textAlign: 'center'}}>
   <img className="screenshot-full" src="/img/cloud-run/ingress-auth.png" alt="ingress-auth" />